micstepanek/i3tags/README.md

     nop reset

 Resolvable issues:
-- only 'nop tags' can show window
+- only 'nop tags' and 'nop mode' can show window
 - low consistency ('nop mode' clears window before adding, 'nop tags' not)
 - positions of windows in tagged workspaces are unstable